tigerfarm/tigclient/README.md

 3. In the "Call to" field, enter: support.
 Select Call to type: Conference.
 4. Click Call, and you will be connect to the Twilio conference named, support.
     You will hear the classic Twilio conference music.
-5. In another browser, use Owl Client, with different Client ID, join the conference.
+5. In another browser, use Tiger Voice Client, with different Client ID, join the conference.
 6. Click Hangup to disconnect from the conference.
 7. View the call log.
 In a separate tab, log into the Twilio Console.
     Beside Call to, click, See log.